perseids-project/JackSON/README.md

 # JackSON
-JackSON is a lightweight server and Javascript API that will create, retrieve, update, and delete JSON files RESTfully.
+JackSON is a lightweight server and Javascript API that will create/POST, retrieve/GET, update/PUT, and delete/DELETE JSON files RESTfully.

 JackSON will also convert JSON-LD files to Fuseki served RDF automatically.
 See [JackRDF](http://github.com/caesarfeta/jackrdf).

-It was designed for rapidly prototyping Javascript applications.
+It was designed specifically for rapidly prototyping linked-data web-applications with save and search capabilities.
-For those times when MongoDB is overkill.

 ## Install
 Install ruby and gem.